License GuideSOC 39-5094

 Read more

-Practicing esthetics without an active license violates state law across all 50 states.
-Violators face civil fines and must forfeit any income earned from unlicensed work.
-Repeat offenders may face criminal penalties in some states, ranging from short jail sentences to additional fines.
-The specific consequences depend on state law and violation history.
+Working as an esthetician without an active license violates state law across the country.
+Violators face civil fines and must forfeit income earned illegally.
+States may also impose criminal penalties for repeat violations, though these sentences are typically short.
+The specific consequences vary by state and depend on violation history.

 Career Outlook